SMILE DESIGNER & DENTOPHOBIA | A SWISS MEDICAL COMPANY – GENEVA | +41.225.331.291

 • This resilient bridge is different from a traditional “temporary” or “transitional” resin bridge.
 Its skeletal structure is manufactured in exactly the same way as a permanent ceramic bridge.
 This is not the case with the skeletal structures of traditional “temporary bridges” made of resin or even reinforced with a metal arch (welded intraoperatively).

-• This resilient bridge is different from a “provisional” or “transitional” bridge made prior to implant placement following surgical planning on an implant simulation software such as “All on 4” or “All on 6“.
-Indeed, the impression made extemporaneously during the operation allows us to make an exact replica of the dental arch and the smile ideally imagined once the implants are placed.
+• This resilient bridge differs from a “provisional” or “transitional” bridge made prior to implant placement, following surgical planning using implant simulation software such as “All on 4” or “All on 6”.
+This is because the extemporaneous impression taken during the operation enables us to produce an exact replica of the dental arch and the ideal smile imagined once the implants have been placed.
 This protocol allows the surgeon to adapt to a surgical complication discovered intraoperatively.
 Since the implant positioning impression is made intraoperatively, there is no difficulty in adapting the skeletal structure of the MCI resilient bridge to all configurations.
 A protocol with a preoperative planning and/or implant navigation technique is by nature fixed and difficult to modify during the operation, even if the intraoperative clinical situation requires it.

 0075-